phetdam/market_research/README.md

 Contains options pricing models, mostly for the American or European flavor.
 List of modules and a brief descriptions of each:

  * __bopm:__ Implemention of the original Cox-Rox-Rubenstein binomial tree options pricing model.
 Plans to allow integration with stochastic volatility instead of constant volatility.

+### plots

+Contains various plots created from running the models.

 ### rate_models